ONLYOFFICE/onlyoffice.github.io/README.md

 ## Overview

-The plugin allows preparing your text for publishing by correcting the typography.
+The plugin allows preparing your text for publishing by correcting typography.
 It helps to automatically place non-breaking spaces, remove extra spaces, correct minor typos, insert correct quotes, replace hyphens with dashes, and much more.

 The plugin is based on [JavaScript Typograf](https://github.com/typograf/typograf).